You don’t just go to school at WSU. You live here.

-You live here.
 And that means you get awesome opportunities you can’t find at every university.
-Most freshmen and sophomores, and a large percentage of upperclassmen, live on campus.
+Most first-year students and sophomores, and a large percentage of upperclassmen, live on campus.
 Those who don’t still can walk to their classes from most places in town.

-Studies show that students at residential colleges at WSU earn higher grades, complete more classes, and enjoy more leadership opportunities.
+Studies show that students at residential colleges like WSU earn higher grades, complete more classes, and enjoy more leadership opportunities.
 The reason is simple: Here, you’re part of a community.

 The college town advantage